Marketing automation: how to start automating emails

 6. Create your assets

-Once you’ve decided the actions of your program, you’ll know how many emails are going to be sent.
+Once you’ve decided on the actions of your program, you’ll know how many emails are going to be sent.
 Now it’s time to get designing.

 You’ll need to design and build all your templates before you go live with your program.
 Be sure to include personalized elements in the body copy, subject lines, or images for added impact.